 He completed a Master’s degree in bioinformatics in 2008 and began a career at Megabank.
 In 2011, he moved to investment banking as a vice-president and led numerous equity finance and M&A activities.
 In 2015, he joined Real Tech Fund, a VC with interest in tech ventures in areas such as aerospace and life science, and then MELTIN MMI as an auditor in 2017.

 Board Certified physician in Internal medicine and Cardiology.
 M.S. in Epidemiology from Harvard School of Public Health in 2002.
 Certificate in General Management Program from Harvard Business School in 2010.
 He is the first Japanese Medical Officer at the Center for Devices and Radiological Health, US FDA.
 He is also former Medical Director at Boston Scientific Corporation, and he is a specialist in medical device development.
 He considers the clinical need for product development.
 He commercializes medical devices globally by using his wide variety of knowledge and experience from designing the clinical trial through marketing.
-In 2012 he founded JOMDD, Japanese first full-fledged medical incubator, then he became director of MELTIN MMI in 2017.
+In 2012 he founded JOMDD, Japanese first full-fledged medical incubator, then he joined MELTIN MMI in 2017.

 He founded his factory lab in 2008 where he prototypes machines for universities and research institutions.
 He is responsible for all aspects of production technology.